Dheemanth07/understand-my-contract/README.md

 ```bash
 cd ..
 ```
-Create a .env file in the root folder and add your public Supabase keys:
+Create a .env file in the root folder.
+Use `.env.example` as a template and add your public Supabase keys:
 ```env
 VITE_SUPABASE_URL=your_supabase_project_url
 VITE_SUPABASE_ANON_KEY=your_supabase_public_anon_key